Things You'll Need

 Pull apart cotton balls for the covering over the cardboard.
 Flatten it out as much as possible so the items can sit on it steadily.
 In places where there will be no buildings or accessories, leave it a little fluffier.
 You can leave the cotton loose or stuck to the double-sided tape, but you can also use a strong glue to adhere it to the cardboard.

-Spray a glittering spray paint.
+Spray a glittery spray paint.
 Use it sparingly over certain areas of the cotton.
 It gives it a shimmering, snowy feel instead of it being a dull white.

 Test all the boxes before placing your items on them.
 Press on the tops of the boxes and move them around a bit to make sure they will not collapse inward or will not fall over when the items are placed on top.

-Before putting the items onto the cotton, shine a flashlight over the platform to make sure none of the cardboard shows through.
+Before putting the items onto the cotton, shine a flashlight over the platform to make sure none of the cardboard village display base shows through.
 The buildings that light up, combined with the lighting in the room, can make the cardboard more noticeable after you already have it set up.